 The DSEIR presented an analysis of transit delay under existing plus project conditions and under 2040 cumulative conditions.
 The impacts were determined to be less than significant under existing plus project conditions and significant and unavoidable under 2040 cumulative conditions, with the proposed project contributing considerably.
-The project would make a considerable contribution, defined as two or more minutes, to cumulative transit delay to the K/T Third/Ingleside; 29 Sunset; and the 43 Masonic Muni lines.^{1,2}
+The project would make a considerable contribution, defined as two

+Commented [EW1]: Global comment: Please check the spacing on the footnotes for consistency. or more minutes, to cumulative transit delay to the K/T Third/Ingleside; 29 Sunset; and the 43 Masonic Muni lines.